sharmine-s/sql-databases/joins/02_test_driving_repository_class_with_join.md

 end
 ```

-## Demonstration

-@TODO video demo

 ## Exercise

 Use the database `student_directory_2` from the previous section.

-If you didn't design and create the tables yourself, download the SQL exemplar and load it into the database.
+If you didn't design and create the tables previously, [load this SQL into the database](../resources/seeds/student_directory_2.sql).

 1. Test-drive and implement the three classes for the `students` and `cohorts` table.
   You should end up with three classes: